Walking around the town is fun! A stroll in search of "retro things" [Motomiya City, Fukushima Prefecture]

 Head west and head back to Mayumi Street (south side)

-Leaving Motomiya Kamimachi and heading west, I passed a building that caught my eye. the Motomiya Movie Theater .
-This wooden building, over 100 years old, looks as if time has stood still.
-I imagined that this building must have been visited by many people before television and other forms of entertainment became widespread.
+Leaving Motomiya-Kamimachi and heading west, I passed by an intriguing building: theMotomiya Cinema.
+This wooden structure, over 100 years old, seemed frozen in time.
+I imagined it must have been a place visited by many people before television and other forms of entertainment became widespread.

-the sake brewery " Otengu Sake Brewery Co., Ltd. " The impressive gate is a testament to its history.
-It seems unusual to find a sake brewery so close to a train station.
+the sake brewery "Daitengu Sake Brewery Co., Ltd." Its impressive gate is a testament to its history.
+It's rare to find a sake brewery so close to a train station.

-The store space was lined with rare alcoholic beverages that were only available for a limited time or on a seasonal basis.
+The store space was lined with rare alcoholic beverages that were only available for a limited time or on a seasonal basis

 This time I bought the special Honjozo "Daitengu."
 It has a refreshing taste and won't interfere with your meal.
-It seems to go well with sashimi and other dishes.
+It seems to go well with sashimi and other dishes

 Daitengu Sake Brewery Co., Ltd. <Information>

-- Name: Daitengu Sake Brewery Co., Ltd.
+- Name: Daitengu Sake Brewery Co., Ltd

 - Address: 18 Motomiya Kuwanawa, Motomiya City, Fukushima Prefecture, 969-1136